Precision agriculture on-demand with drone mapping

 A rapeseed farmer was concerned about the damage caused by pheasants, and needed an accurate damage assessment of his field.
 The farmer asked the Crop Angel team if drone mapping could help.

 Crop damage estimation with drone mapping

-Eglington performed one flight using the DJI Phantom 4 Pro mounted with a DJI RGB camera.
+Eglington performed one flight using a DJI Phantom 4 Pro mounted with a DJI RGB camera.
 Once the data was collected, the 432 images were uploaded and processed in Pix4Dfields.

 The initial overview showed two main damaged areas which the index map supported even further.

 “With an index map you get another level of certainty.
-In this case is pretty obvious even just from the orthomosaic, but there are cases - like pest damage where an index map will show more information than the orthomosaic,” Eglington points out.
+In this case, it is pretty obvious even just from the orthomosaic, but there are cases - like pest damage where an index map will show more information than the orthomosaic,” Eglington points out.

-With the PDF report tool, Eglington created an overview of different software outputs his client requested and then continued to the area damage assessment.
-Once the orthomosaic was generated, Eglington uploaded it to the Pix4D Cloud and by using the measure tool calculated the size of the damaged area.
+With the PDF report tool, Eglington created an overview of different software outputs his client requested and then continued working on the area damage assessment.
+Once the orthomosaic was generated, Eglington uploaded it to Pix4Dcloud, and using the measure tool, calculated the size of the damaged area.

 |¹ "Break Crop Benefits - West", Grain Research and Development Corporation, 3 March 2011 Back to top|